 What Factors Affect the Lifespan of Roller Skate Wheels?

-As I’ve said before, how long roller skate wheels, depends on many factors.
+As I’ve said before, how long roller skate wheels last depends on many factors.
 The quality, the brand, the material, the skating style, and how hard you are on your wheels.
 Let’s discuss all of these factors here.

 1. The Quality And Brand

-The quality and brand of your roller skate wheels is directly related to their lifespan.
+The quality and brand of your roller skate wheels are directly related to their lifespan.
 The quality directly involves durability.
 Good quality wheels are always durable.
 Similarly, a reputable brand sells durable wheels.